 To pause this way, you will first need to learn how to open console in Dota 2, as not a lot of users are knowledgeable about it.
 After opening the console, type and enter dota_pause to halt and resume the game.

 Pausing through the console may be complex, but it does serve a purpose.
 It is not commonly used in matches, because it is typically only done during the loading page, drafting phase, and strategy time.

 For instance, if you are playing on Captain’s Mode and one of the captains got disconnected, the only way to pause the game is through the console.
 This can give the missing player enough time to reconnect.

-When to Pause in Dota 2
+When to Pause

 The biggest reason to pause a match is when a teammate gets disconnected to avoid giving the other team an unfair advantage.
 When this happens, the affected team is provided at least 45 seconds before the match can be resumed.